Cook and bake like the Irish with these delicious Saint Patrick's Day recipes!

 Fry for three to four minutes under a medium heat on both sides, until golden.
 Meanwhile, chop and fry the spring onions in four tablespoons of olive oil in a separate skillet.
 Serve the onions and oil over the potato cakes.
 This dish compliments Irish sausages served with fresh boiled peas.

 Railway cake recipe

 Years ago this cake was saved for special occasions because it used sugar and eggs (which at various times were in short supply in the last century).
 Now it's just a particularly tasty Irish soda bread that has a wonderful cake-like texture that goes well with butter and fine raspberry jam.
-You will need the following items.

 - 4 cups of all-purpose flour (sifted)